-The St. James’s Hotel and Club offers some of the most exclusive hotel rooms in London, with premium service, and plenty of London style.
+The St. James’s Hotel and Club offers some of the most exclusive London hotels, with premium service, and plenty of London style.

 I’ve stayed in a lot of London hotels, so being surprised isn’t something that happens to me often, but The St. James’s Hotel and Club kept surprising me throughout my stay, and has quickly become a London favourite.
 This quintessentially British hotel is all about grown-up Mayfair glamour, exceptional service, and warmth.